sbi-dev/sbi/docs/docs/faq/question_02.md

 completely excluded from the training data.
 In other words, the simulation is simply discarded.

 In cases where a very large fraction of simulations return `NaN` or `inf`, discarding many simulations can be wasteful.
-Hence, it can be beneficial to manually substitute the 'invalid' values with a reasonable replacement.
+There are two options to deal with this: Either, you use the `RestrictionEstimator` to learn regions in parameter space that do not produce `NaN` or `inf`, see [here](https://www.mackelab.org/sbi/tutorial/08_restriction_estimator/).
+Alternatively, you can manually substitute the 'invalid' values with a reasonable replacement.
 I.e., at the end of your simulation code, you search for invalid entries and replace them with a floating point number.
 Importantly, in order for neural network training work well, the floating point number should still be in a reasonable range, i.e. maybe a